Code-Institute-Submissions/latorreandrea-fucina_martelli_MayResub/README.md

 - #### User needs

 The main goal of this website is to make order management efficient and to transmit passion in this spor in such a way as to create customer loyalty in order to increase sales too.
 Registered users will be able to see their previous orders and their current ones.
-In addition to that, as in most e-commerce shops, the convenience of having the personal data already saved is itself a good reason to register.
+In addition to that, for register user there is the possibility to review the products.

 The steps a new user would ideally take when landing onto the website are the following:
   - Explore the websites landing page, where the information will explain the user the reason to be of the site.
-  - see if there is any news on spor and if there are any special offers
+  - see if there is any news on sport
   - buy a product
   - Log in/out.
   - Check out the links in the footer.